Dherse/masterproef/content/5_examples.typ

 #pagebreak(weak: true)
 == Analog matrix-vector multiplication

 As previously mentioned in @photonic_processor, there are two major kinds of programmable @pic[s], and while this work has mostly focused itself on recirculating mesh-based photonic processors, they are capable of building the same circuits as feedforward @pic[s].
-A typical use case of feedforward meshes, is #gloss("mvm", long: true), this is useful for very quickly and every efficiently perform @mvm, an operation that is very common in machine learning.
-This example will demonstration how such a @mvm photonic circuit is built in @phos, and how to use it to perform @mvm.
-The example shown in this example is based of off _Shokraneh et al._'s work @shokraneh_single_2019.
+A typical use case of feedforward meshes is #gloss("mvm", long: true).
+This is useful for very quickly and efficiently performing @mvm, a common machine learning operation.
+This example will demonstrate how such a @mvm photonic circuit is built in @phos and how to use it to perform @mvm.
+The example shown in this example is based on _Shokraneh et al._'s work @shokraneh_single_2019.

 This circuit is built from individual @mzi[s], with an added phase shifter, these groupings, which can be seen in @fig_mvm_mzi, are equivalent to the photonic gates from which a photonic processor is built, see @sec_photonic_proc_comp.
 For this circuit, they are configured in a triangular shape, as can be seen in @fig_mvm_mzi_full.
-The circuit is built from 6 gates and is capable of multiplying a vector of size $4$ with a $4 times 4$ matrix.
+The circuit is built from 6 gates and can multiply a vector of size $4$ with a $4 times 4$ matrix.

 #figurex(
     title: [ Diagram of a single @mzi gate used when building an @mvm circuit. ],
     caption: [
         Diagram of a single @mzi gate used when building an @mvm circuit.
-The @mzi gate is built from two couplers, and two phase shifters, the first coupler is used to split the input signal into two, the second coupler is used to recombine the two signals, the first phase shifter is used to add a phase shift to the top signal, and the second phase shifter is used to add a phase shift to the bottom signal.
+The @mzi gate is built from two couplers and two phase shifters.
+The first coupler is used to split the input signal into two, the second coupler is used to recombine the two signals, the first phase shifter is used to add a phase shift to the top signal, and the second phase shifter is used to add a phase shift to the bottom signal.
     ]
 )[
     #image(